-‘General Hospital’ Spoilers: Jax Back April 3 – Confesses Kidney Scam To Carly
+‘General Hospital’ Spoilers: Jax Back April 3, Confesses Kidney Scam To Carly

 The week of April 3, General Hospital spoilers from Soap Central say Carly Corinthos (Laura Wright) gets sad news.
 The last time Jax left town after the funeral of Morgan Corinthos (Bryan Craig), he had to hustle back to Australia because his mom was sick.
 That was mentioned on General Hospital.

-We know from General Hospital spoilers and news that Lady Jane Jacks portrayer Barbara Tarbuck passed away in December of last year.
+We know from General Hospital spoilers and news that Lady Jane Jacks, portrayed by Barbara Tarbuck, passed away in December of last year.
 General Hospital history shows Carly liked Lady Jane even if she Aussie matriarch wasn’t always a fan of Carly’s.
 Details of Lady Jane’s death is likely the sad news Carly gets.

 Joss: Happy Thanksgiving mom.